-- Clean up broken glass immediately with a broom and dustpan.
-Do not use your hands.
-Dispose of broken glass in the special container that is provided, never in a regular trash can. - Chemical spills must be cleaned up immediately.
+- 2. Chemical spills must be cleaned up immediately.
 Immediately notify your instructor who will advise you how to clean it up and/or assist you.
 Dispose of the collected contaminated chemical properly as instructed. - 3.
 Do not pour any chemical down into the sink or in the trash without authorization.
 Clearly labeled disposal bottles will be provided when needed. - 4.
 Take containers to the stock of chemical reagents.
 Do not bring stock chemicals to your laboratory bench. - 5.
 Read the label on a reagent bottle carefully.
 Is it the correct chemical?
 Is it the correct concentration? - 6.
 Do not insert your own pipette, medicine dropper or spatula into a stock bottle. - 7.
 Use special care with stoppers or tops of stock bottles.
 Do not allow them to pick up contamination.
 Your instructor will provide additional instructions for handling the stoppers or tops found in your laboratory. - 8.
 Always replace the stopper or top of a stock bottle when you are finished taking some of the reagent.
 Make sure that you put the stopper or top back onto the correct bottle. - 9.
 When pouring liquid from bottles, hold the bottle with the label against the palm of your hand so that the liquid is poured from the side opposite the label.
 If any liquid runs down the outside of the label, immediately wipe off the liquid. - 10.
 Do not take any more of a reagent than is required.
 Many of the chemicals used in the laboratory, including deionized water, are costly. - 11.
 Never return any unused reagent to a stock bottle.
 If you take too much of a chemical, dispose of it as directed by your instructor or offer it to a classmate who needs it. - 12.
 Set up your glassware and apparatus away from the edge of your laboratory bench. - 13.
 Thoroughly clean the area around your laboratory bench and the top of your laboratory bench before leaving lab. - 14.
 Keep shared areas of the laboratory clean.
 This includes areas such as the balance room and where the stock bottles are stored.
 It is especially important to keep the balances clean and free of chemical spills. - 15.
 Keep your laboratory equipment clean.
 Good results depend on clean equipment. - 16.
 If a piece of equipment containing mercury is broken, inform your laboratory instructor immediately.

 Keep the area blocked off to avoid scattering the mercury.

-Follow any other housekeeping rules given by your laboratory instructor.
+17. Follow any other housekeeping rules given by your laboratory instructor.